ganbarodigital/ts-lib-media-types/README.md

 NOTE that `contentTypeFromMediaType()` always returns a lower-case string.

-If you need to preserve the case of the result string, have a look at our undocumented `contentTypeFromMediaTypeUnbound()` function.
+If you need to preserve the case of the result string, have a look at our undocumented `_contentTypeFromMediaType()` function.

 ### mustMatchContentType()